torognes/vsearch/README.md

 ```

 You may customize the installation directory using the `--prefix=DIR` option to `configure`.
 If the compression libraries [zlib](http://www.zlib.net) and/or [bzip2](http://www.bzip.org) are installed on the system, they will be detected automatically and support for compressed files will be included in vsearch.
 Support for compressed files may be disabled using the `--disable-zlib` and `--disable-bzip2` options to `configure`.
 A PDF version of the manual will be created from the `vsearch.1` manual file if `ps2pdf` is available, unless disabled using the `--disable-pdfman` option to `configure`.
 Other  options may also be applied to `configure`, please run `configure -h` to see them all.
 GNU autotools (version 2.63 or later) and the gcc compiler is required to build vsearch.

+The IBM XL C++ compiler is recommended on ppc64le systems.

+The Windows binary was compiled using the [Mingw-w64](https://mingw-w64.org/) C++ cross-compiler.

 **Cloning the repo** Instead of downloading the source distribution as a compressed archive, you could clone the repo and build it as shown below.
 The options to `configure` as described above are still valid.